Last Mile Delivery Optimization

 Factors behind the success of hyperlocal delivery businesses

-From nascent stages in 2014, hyperlocal deliveries have come a long way.
-Today hyperlocal businesses are jumping into 10-minute deliveries.
-The factors behind the massive success of hyperlocal business model in developing nations are:
+Hyperlocal deliveries have come a long way since 2015.
+Today these delivery services are executed in just 10 minutes.
+Some of the reasons behind the massive success of hyperlocal business model in developing nations include:

 - Improvement in logistics infrastructure